torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 Finally we can explain line by line what the [Torrust Tracker Containerfile](https://github.com/torrust/torrust-tracker/blob/develop/Containerfile) does.

-Rust apps can be build in `debug` or `release` mode.
+Rust apps can be built in `debug` or `release` mode.
 The `Containerfile` builds both modes and then it runs the tests for both modes.
 We have removed the `debug` mode to keep the example short.
-But it's almost the same code.
+But it is almost the same code.
 For the `release` mode the flag `--release` is added to some commands.

-We can abstract way the stages:
+We can abstract away the stages:

 <CodeBlock lang="dockerfile">